 Proof of Work mining relies on how much processing power or computation power a miner has even as miners compete to create new blocks or verify transactions on a network and get rewards.
 This led to the need for faster hashing machines and energy efficient machines.
 Currently, ASICs and miners are more efficient and faster in hashing than CPUs and GPUs.

-While there are many explanations that spoil decentralization in Bitcoin network, the traditional Proof of Worl algorithm led to emergence of specialized mining hardware (ASICs and miners) that are more expensive and thus it centralizes power to a few hands and fewer geographical regions -- those who can afford more processing power.
+While there are many explanations that spoil decentralization in Bitcoin network, the traditional Proof of Worl algorithm led to the emergence of specialized mining hardware (ASICs and miners) that are more expensive and thus it centralizes power to a few hands and fewer geographical regions -- those who can afford more processing power.

-Bitcoin and Ethereum for instance uses Proof of Work mining.
+Bitcoin and Ethereum, for instance, uses Proof of Work mining.

-Equihash was invented by Dr. Dmitry Khovratovich and Alex Biryukov to allow ordinary users by not allowing the workload to be split into smaller working packages.
-In other words, In other words, the how much mining one can do is based on how much RAM they have.
+Equihash was invented by Dr. Dmitry Khovratovich and Alex Biryukov to allow ordinary users by not allowing the workload to be split into smaller work packages.
+In other words, In other words, how much mining one can do is based on how much RAM they have.
 Reliance on RAM as the bottleneck resource for generating proofs makes network ASIC resistant.

 Therefore, it lets users mine on PCs with multiple processing cores and more RAM space than on specialized hardware chips.